Wendellab/cottonMNase-seq/DA_otherDatasets.md

 * [Genomation](https://bioconductor.org/packages/release/bioc/html/genomation.html) - R package
 * [ngsplot](https://github.com/shenlab-sinai/ngsplot)

+### Assess the reproducibility of replicates
+Using coverages before size partition, check if Replicates correlate better than non-replicates.
+Using [Deeptools](http://deeptools.readthedocs.io/en/latest/index.html) for visualization of sample correlations based on the output of `multiBamSummary` or `multiBigwigSummary`.
+Pearson or Spearman methods are available to compute correlation coefficients.

+    module load py-deeptools
+    # 08/07/18 erros on biocrunch, use biocunch2 or speedy
+    multiBigwigSummary bins -b *q20_unified.bw -out NOC.results.npz --outRawCounts NOC.results.tab
+    head NOC.results.tab
+    plotCorrelation -in NOC.results.npz -o plotHeatmap_pearson.pdf --corMethod pearson --skipZeros --removeOutliers --whatToPlot heatmap --colorMap RdYlBu --plotNumbers --outFileCorMatrix plotHeatmap_pearson.tab.txt plotPCA -in NOC.results.npz -o plotPCA.pdf -T "PCA of NOC profiles"

+If good correlations are seen between replicates, we can consider pooling reps in following analysis.

 ### Check sequencing coverage, fragment size, etc.
 Two plots were generated.
 The first one simply represents the frequencies of the found read coverages, which helps you judge how relevant the mean coverage value (printed next to the sample name) is.
 If the distribution of read coverages is more or less homoskedatic and, ideally, normally distributed (most likely it won’t be), then the mean is a very appropriate proxy for sequencing depth.
 The second plot shows what is the fraction of the genome that has a certain depth.